dellaert/20S-8803MM/syllabus.md

 ### Out-of-class Work
 There are several activities designed to achieve the learning outcomes above:
 * Reading and understanding research papers: I will assign papers to read, and mini assignments associated with them to help you parse the relevant concepts from them.
-* Foundational assignments: there will be 6 assignments on foundational material that will have a substantial ROS (Robot Operating System) component, some in simulation, others on the Fetch Robotics platform that we will use as a prototypical mobile manipulation platform.
+* Foundational assignments: there will be 4 assignments on foundational material, some of which  will have a substantial ROS (Robot Operating System) component.
 * Final project: the assignments are designed to build and get familiar with individual robot perception, planning, and manipulation skills.
 In a final project you will put these different skills together in a layered software architecture to build a fully integrated, operational MM system.
 The final design is to be demonstrated and reported in a conference style manuscript.
+You will work in teams.
 * Assessment: At the end of the course, there will be a final exam, but you will be given the questions in advance, some time after each lecture.
 This will allow you to reflect on the lectures on a regular basis, as well as thinking back on the entire course near final exam time.

 ### Schedule